1968 Bucks County Community College protest: Rediscovery

 The protest received extensive coverage in the local media at the time, including a mention in The Philadelphia Inquirer.
 Over time, the event largely faded from memory, and by the 2020s, the event was largely unknown, even among LGBTQ historians.
 In 2020, Marc Stein, a history professor at San Francisco State University who has researched the LGBTQ history of Philadelphia, stumbled upon The Philadelphia Inquirer article discussing the protest.
 Stein reached out to Monica Kuna, the librarian of Bucks County Community College, asking for more information on the event, with the librarian discovering that the student newspaper, the County Collegian, had run several articles covering the protest and later activities.
 As part of his research, Stein also reached out to Sassi, who shared some of his personal recollections about the incident.
 In 2021, Stein published his findings in an article for OutHistory, and the following year, he helped to produce a traveling exhibit for the Pennsylvania LGBT History Network on LGBTQ history on Pennsylvania colleges that included discussion of the Bucks County protest.

 Concerning the forgotten history of the event, Stein attributes it to the fact that, while it was covered extensively by local media outlets, it did not become a national story.
 According to Bob Skiba, a curator at the William Way LGBT Community Center in Philadelphia, media coverage of LGBTQ activism up until the late 1960s tended to be limited or nonexistent, noting that the 1965 Dewey's sit-ins received very little coverage.
-Additionally, Stein said that the protest was not covered by LGBT publications in part because it had not been conducted by activists within the community, meaning that they "could not take credit for the demonstration".
+Additionally, Stein said that the protest was not covered by LGBTQ publications in part because it had not been conducted by activists within the community, meaning that they "could not take credit for the demonstration".
 Further, Stein stated that a great deal of LGBTQ history as it pertains to places of post-secondary education often focus on larger and more prestigious universities, with community colleges typically being overlooked.